iaeiou/blue-plankton-2/content/posts/winter.md

 ## Gas Stoves

 When I first moved up here my primary source of winter heat was a Vermont Castings propane-powered stove.
-It was set into a fireplace (See photo).
+It was set into a fireplace (See photos).

 The stove was super-efficient: it was really more than was needed to heat the home.

 In fact you can easily heat a 2,400 sq. ft. space with one propane stove.
 (Check the model you're interested in to see what square footage it's rated to heat.)

 <img src="https://res.cloudinary.com/icecloud7/image/upload/w_450,q_auto,f_auto,e_sharpen/v1572242968/ruralnh/my-wood-stove_vbxfbt.jpg" class="right" alt="gas stove">

 The stove was connected to a wall-mounted thermostat.
 This is a great set up especially if you plan on traveling.
 Set the thermostat and your home will maintain an even temperature.

 The stove was also not dependent on electricity: you could start it manually in the event of a power outage.